 And hear his long scythe whispering to the ground…”

 In the above excerpt, the speaker reveals a blend of sensory experiences he is experiencing.
 The speaker’s visual sense and his sense of hearing make him aware of his surroundings.

 Emily Dickinson, in her poem Dying, uses synesthesia:

 could not see to see.”

-Here, the poetess added a visual element of the sound “buzz” by describing it as having blue color.
+Here, the poetess added a visual element to the buzzing sound “buzz” by describing it as having a blue color.

 “The word would fill her mind for a few minutes with a single color: not an unpleasant sensation but still an intrusion… Patriarch: Brown, she thought, a temple of a word, a shiny red brown, like the surface of a chestnut.”

 These lines are comments spoken by Duffy, who thinks that Saga’s synesthesia is a distraction.

 Writers employ this device to be creative in communicating their ideas to the readers.
 It makes their ideas more vivid, and adds more layers of meaning to a text for the readers’ pleasure.
 By blending different senses, writers make their works more interesting and appealing.